 What is a Mortgage Broker Bond?

-A mortgage broker bond is a surety bond which guarantees that mortgage brokers will comply with state regulations and requirements for their business.
+A mortgage broker bond guarantees that mortgage brokers will comply with state regulations and requirements in conducting business.
+The bond also protects clients of brokers who are harmed by a broker’s actions, such as fraud, misrepresentation, etc.

 While procedures for receiving a mortgage broker license differ from state to state, obtaining a mortgage broker surety bond is almost always required.

-Reducing the Cost of Your Mortgage Broker Bond Premium
+How to Reduce the Cost of Your Bond Premium

 You can reduce your surety bond premium over time by: